 Northlight vs Expandi (2026): Why Real Browser Sessions Beat Cloud Bots

 Quick Answer: Expandi automates LinkedIn from a cloud server using proxy IPs, which LinkedIn's detection systems flag.
-Northlight runs automation through your actual Chrome browser via Chrome DevTools Protocol, so LinkedIn sees your real session cookies and device fingerprint.
+Northlight runs automation through your actual browser session on your own device, so LinkedIn sees your real account activity with nothing to flag.
 Northlight also covers Gmail, iMessage, HubSpot, Apollo, and Google Calendar — Expandi only handles LinkedIn and basic email sequences.

 Expandi processed over 2 million LinkedIn messages for its customers in 2023.
 LinkedIn's Trust & Safety team processed bans for a significant portion of those accounts.
 That gap — between volume sent and accounts surviving — is the real story of cloud-based LinkedIn automation in 2026.